 - Make a list of your favorite things and do one

 - Write a to-do list to and take the first step

 Sadly, by the time I asked for help, my Monday was scrapped, but there was hope for the next day.
 I set intentions to make that day the best one I could.
 So I wrote out a happy list of things to do for the next day!!

 Tuesday dawned and I forced myself out of bed earlier than I usually would have on a quiet, socially-distant day.
 I noticed and truly felt myself smile when I looked out the window and saw the boys playing with their rabbits.

 Today hasn’t been perfect, but it sure has been better.
 I had a special cup of coffee.
 I enjoyed the tiny things I have rather than what I’m missing.
 Best of all I have a sense of perspective … this too will pass.

-Elizabeth is a transplant to Oklahoma City and recent storm survivor.
-She has two boys and one on the way.
-In her spare time she loves reading, gardening, homeschooling and capturing beauty in photographs.
-Follow her on Instagram at @sunshineinmynest.
+Elizabeth Santelmann is a transplant to Oklahoma City and recent storm survivor.
+She has three boys and in her spare time she loves reading, gardening, homeschooling and capturing beauty in photographs.
+Find her on Instagram @sunshineinmynest or online at sunshineinmynest.com.